-Importing and exporting of goods is the simple practice of producing goods in one country for sale or consumption in another country.
-The country from where the goods originate (or are produced) is called the Exporting Country.
-While the country of destination (or purchase) for such goods is called the Importing country.
+Importing and exporting goods is the simple practice of producing goods in one country for sale or consumption in another country.
+The country where the goods originate (or are produced) is called the Exporting Country.
+In contrast, the country of destination (or purchase) for such goods is called the Importing country.
 The entities engaging in such trade are come to be known as Importers & Exporters.
 This is the most fundamental and straightforward form of business when discussing the types of international business.

 An exporter must be prepared for risks that accompany dealing with an overseas market.
-Lack of familiarity with the foreign language, consumer patters, market behaviors stands in the way of seamless business understanding.
+Lack of familiarity with the foreign language, consumer patterns, and market behaviors stands in the way of seamless business understanding.
 It is also difficult to retain control and ownership of markets in an overseas land.
-Competition may emerge from anywhere and it shall be difficult for the exporter to anticipate it.
+Competition may emerge from anywhere, and it shall be difficult for the exporter to anticipate it.
 Moreover, the exporter must ensure compliance with the laws and regulations of both countries.
 This in itself is an arduous task.

 A franchise agreement remains binding for a period of time.
 Therefore, even if the business does not become profit-making, the franchisee will have to continue to run it at a loss during the life of the contract.
 Also, most franchise agreements are on a fixed royalty plus profit sharing basis.
 The franchisee, therefore, must part with a significant portion of his profits.
 Moreover, the terms of the agreement are very tight and prescriptive in nature.
 This leaves little room for the franchisee to innovate or add his own spin to the venture.

-Entering a joint venture means gaining a ready access to a foreign market.
+Entering a joint venture means gaining ready access to a foreign market.
 You can count on the reputation and brand of the partner to provide you with the necessary kickstart and leverage with a new customer base.
 Conversely, the other partner also reaps benefits such as production with advanced technology and lower cost of production.
-A joint venture also ensures simplicity in compliance with statutory regulations since each partner must look after the legal requirements of only his home country.
+A joint venture also ensures simplicity in compliance with statutory regulations since each partner must look after the legal requirements of only their home country.